ggandor/y-combinator-tutorial/README.md

 Solution
 ---
-With the **Y combinator**, we can _create_ a modified version of `f` that is able to recurse without knowing its own name.
+The **Y combinator** is a clever function that can _create_ a modified version of `f` that is able to recurse without knowing its own name.
 I will first show the so-called strict version of the Y combinator, commonly called the **Z combinator** - the subtle difference will be addressed later.

-`Z` will take `f-maker`, a wrapped version of `f` (or constructor for `f`, if you like), that makes `f` call the provided _argument_ - a bound variable, that's perfectly OK - at the point of recursion.
-Now the trick waiting to be performed by us is passing this new kind of `f` _itself_ as argument to `f-maker` somehow.
-On how that can be achieved in an indefinite recursive situation, without manually feeding `f-maker` with an `f` that is created by an `f-maker` taking an `f` that is created by... and so on, that is, writing out an unfinishable chain of nested calls, see the rest.
+As a preliminary step, we need to move the self-reference out from the function `f`.
+That is, `Z` does not take the original function, but expects a wrapped version of `f` (a constructor for `f`, if you like), that makes `f` call the provided _argument_ - a bound variable, that's perfectly OK - at the point of recursion.
+Let's call that `f-maker`:

 ```clojure
 (def f-maker (fn [f-self]